-- One-family dwellings (other than mobile homes); - (2) Publicly owned building, facility, or land, except those, which shall be conditionally permitted under division (C) below.
+- 1) One-family dwellings (other than mobile homes); - 2) Publicly owned building, facility, or land, except those, which shall be conditionally permitted under division (C) below. - 3) Customary home occupations established under the provisions of § 151.139. - 4) Accessory uses, see §§ 151.135 and 151.136.
+Accessory Dwelling Units are not permitted in this base zoning district.

-- (3) Customary home occupations established under the provisions of § 151,107. - (4) Accessory uses, see §§ 151.135 and 151.136. - (C) Conditional uses.
-The following uses shall be permitted in any R-6 Zoning district subject to conditions set forth in §§ 151.220 and 151.221. - (1) Public utility substation or sub-installation including water towers, provided that: - (a) Such use is enclosed by a painted or chain-link fence or wall and a suitable planting screen at least six feet in height above finish grade; - (b) There is neither office nor commercial operation nor storage of vehicles or equipment on the premises; and - (c) A landscaped strip not less than five feet in width is planted and suitably maintained around the facility.
+(C) Conditional uses.
+The following uses shall be permitted in any R-6 Zoning district subject to conditions set forth in §§ 151.220 and 151.221.

+- 1) Public utility substation or sub-installation including water towers, provided that: - a) Such use is enclosed by a painted or chain-link fence or wall and a suitable planting screen at least six feet in height above finish grade; - b) There is neither office nor commercial operation nor storage of vehicles or equipment on the premises; and - c) A landscaped strip not less than five feet in width is planted and suitably maintained around the facility.